 An image classification algorithm based on a neural network pre-trained on ImageNet is currently used for organizing the clips into sequences, creating an evolution that moves through clusters of related content — as the robot “saw” it in its stream-of-(not) consciousness.
 Some of these clusters become scenes in the film, and are introduced by intertitles: the Robot’s attempt to poetically interpret the topic of the scene — a topic dictated by the peculiar priorities of its AI (Imagenet) training.
 Haar Cascade based computer vision face and eye detection algorithms are used to generate the looping clips of people’s eyes which appear periodically throughout the stream.
 Images from clips that feature individual speakers (aka “talking heads”), are evaluated using Amazon Rekognition.
-The Robot uses the features available in Rekognition’s face detection software, resulting in the Robot’s captioning interviewees in its documentary with titles like, “Confused-Looking Female, age 22-34”.
-Since features like emotion, age, and gender are common in currently popular face detection frameworks, the captions offer a glimpse into common ways robots, marketers, and others perceive us.
+The Robot uses the features available in Rekognition’s face analysis software, resulting in the Robot’s captioning interviewees in its documentary with titles like, “Confused-Looking Female, age 22-34”.
+Since features like emotion, age, and gender are common in currently popular face analysis frameworks, the captions offer a glimpse into common ways robots, marketers, and others perceive us.

 The front end (graphics) and sound mix are generated using Max/MSP/Jitter.
 The graphics “engine” is based on visual performance software developed by Amy Alexander and Curt Miller for PIGS (Percussive Image Gestural System) performances.
 Thus hand drawn and percussion-triggered gestures, performed and “recorded” (like a player piano roll) for the film, are at the root of the animations.
 On top of these basic animated gestures are layered numerous algorithms dealing with animation timing, image processing, sound, etc., as well as additional (non-animated) video layers.
 The animation algorithms respond to various aspects of sound and in some cases visual content.